longturn/freeciv21/docs/Playing/faq.rst

 Yes.
 You can do that by placing :unit:`Engineer` in a :unit:`Transport` and going to the ocean tile you want to build land on.
 Click the :unit:`Transport` to display a list of the transported :unit:`Engineers` and activate them.
 Then give them the order of transforming the tile to swamp.
-This will take a very long time though, so you'd better try with 6 or 8 :unit:`Engineers` at a time.
+This will take a very long time though, so you had better try with 6 or 8 :unit:`Engineers` at a time.
 There must be 3 adjacent land tiles to the ocean tile (e.g. a land corner) you are transforming for this activiy to work.

 Is there an enforced minimum distance between cities?